pgonzaleznetwork/HappySoup.io/README.md

 When you log in to the app, you'll be asked to authorise it to send requests on your behalf using OAuth.
 Once you grant permission, the app will make the following API calls during its lifecylce:

-* Tooling API to query CustomField, CustomObject and MetadataComponentDependency records
+* `Tooling API` to query `CustomField`, `CustomObject` and `MetadataComponentDependency` records
-* Metadata API to get describe information on custom fields
+* `Metadata API` to get describe information on custom fields
-* SOAP API to validate that the token is still valid and to logout when requested by the user
+* `SOAP API` to validate that the token is still valid and to logout when requested by the user

 **Login out or revoking the access token**

 If at anytime you want the app to lose access to your access token, you have two options:

 * Use the Logout button on the app.
 This will completely destroy the server side session and all record of your access token.
-* From Salesforce > Setup > Connected Apps Oauth Usage > Find the token for sfdc-happy-soup and revoke it.
+* From `Salesforce > Setup > Connected Apps Oauth Usage` > Find the token for sfdc-happy-soup and revoke it.
 The app will no longer be able to use the access token and you'll be logged out the moment you try to use the app again.

 **How is your token stored**